A Small-Group Workshop on Evolving Strategies in Hepatitis C Management

 Who Should Attend

-The small-group, interactive format is designed for clinical decision makers (physicians, nurse practitioners, PharmDs, and physician assistants) who plan to begin treating patients with HCV infection, who have experience in treating HCV infection, or who would like to update their knowledge of HCV infection management.
-Registration is limited to 50 participants.
-A limited number of spots are reserved for RNs who are the primary clinical decision makers.
+The small-group, interactive format is designed for clinical decision makers (physicians, nurse practitioners, and physician assistants) who plan to begin treating patients with HCV infection, who have experience in treating HCV infection, or who would like to update their knowledge of HCV infection management.
+The workshop is also suitable for PharmDs.

 Representatives and employees of commercial companies (eg, pharmaceutical, diagnostic, medical products, advertising, insurance, investment, and communications firms) must contact the IAS–USA regarding registration procedures.